Census head wasn't told about Trump district drawing order

 The Democratic-controlled House agreed to the extensions as part of coronavirus relief legislation, but the Republican-controlled Senate has yet to do so

-Outside experts worry that the extra funding requested by the White House signals an abandonment of the delay requests and is an attempt to speed up the count so that the numbers-crunching process for apportionment is conducted on Trump's watch.
+Outside experts worry that the extra funding requested by the White House signals an abandonment of the delay requests and is an attempt to speed up the count so that the numbers-crunching process for apportionment is conducted on Trump's watch and not a new administration should the president lose the election to presumptive Democratic nominee Joe Biden.

-When asked by Democratic lawmakers if the deadline requests were being dropped, Dillingham said he wasn't privy to ongoing discussions about the timeline between Congress and the Trump administration.

-“We have, for planning purposes, made assessments and continue to do so," Dillingham said.

-Maloney asked former Census Bureau Directors Vincent Barabba, Kenneth Prewitt, Robert Groves and John Thompson, as well as Chapman University law professor John Eastman, if Trump’s order violated the law, if every person should be counted and if apportionment needs to include every person, including undocumented workers.
-All the former Census Bureau directors said yes, and Eastman said no.

-Eastman, who was questioned primarily by Republican lawmakers, said allowing people in the U.S. illegally to be included in the apportionment process would “dilute” the votes of citizens “in other places that haven’t encouraged such illegal immigration into those states.”

 Last year, Trump issued an order to gather citizenship data on U.S. residents through administrative records after the U.S. Supreme Court blocked his administration’s effort to add a citizenship question to the 2020 census form.
-Gomez said Trump's order last week showed what the administration's true purpose was in trying to obtain citizenship information.
+Trump's order last week showed what the administration's true purpose was in trying to obtain citizenship information, said Gomez, the Democratic lawmaker.

-Prewitt warned that administrative records don’t do a good job of determining who is in the country illegally.
-A committee of experts should be named to set metrics for judging what is considered an adequate census, given all of the obstacles the count has faced, he said.

-Thompson, who served as a director of the Census Bureau in the Obama administration, said he worried the president's order would reduce participation in the census by people in hard-to-count communities, including noncitizens and immigrants.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP.